-Sometimes in a game, situations or topics come up that cause some (or all) of the players to feel uncomfortable, scared, or even to trigger memories of traumatic events.
+Sometimes a game can go in an unexpected direction, or explore difficult subjects, and situations or topics may come up that causes players to feel uncomfortable, scared, or even trigger memories of traumatic events.

-If you choose to use one of these tools (or another), please let the players know at the beginning of the game.
-Each of them only requires a brief explanation, and will ensure that everyone is on the same page.
+If a GM chooses to use one of these tools, please let the players know at the beginning of the game, and model and practice them as a group.

-Want to ask a question about the X-card?
-Contact John Stavropoulos on G+
+Want to ask a question about the X-Card?
+Contact John Stavropoulos.

 We all have our limits and boundaries.
 Lines and veils are different ways to handle those boundaries in play.

-- A line is, well, a line — a hard limit, something we do not want to cross.
-Lines represent places we don’t want to go in our game.
+- A line is a hard limit and indicates the topics we don’t want to explore in our game.